mhuff17861/mhuff17861.github.io/README.md

   - Install Python requirements with `pip install -r requirements.txt`
 - Set environment variable DJANGO_SETTINGS_MODULE to portfoliosite.dev_settings
   - `export DJANGO_SETTINGS_MODULE=portfoliosite.dev_settings`
+  - May want to put in your respective .rc file to maintain between shell sessions
 - Set logging level
   - There is currently only one logger, which looks for the logging level in the environment variable DJANGO_LOG_LEVEL.
-You can set this for your machine, or it will default to WARNING and higher.
+You can set this for your machine, or it will default to DEBUG and higher.
+  - `export DJANGO_LOG_LEVEL=DEBUG`
 - Setup a postgre database
   - The setup_files directory has an sql template for database/user setup.
   - **NOTE: The following setup step does not work yet due to a django bug.
 See known weirdness section below**  Create a .pg_service.conf file